cbcrg/tcoffee/docs/tcoffee_manual.rst

 Using selected methods to compute your MSA
 -------------------------------------------
-Using the 8 methods predefined in M-Coffee can sometimes be a bit heavy, if you only want to use a subset of your favorite methods, you should know that each of these methods is available via the **-method flag**.
+Using the 8 methods predefined in M-Coffee can sometimes be a bit heavy, if you only want to use a subset of your favorite methods, you should know that each of these methods is available via the **-method** flag.
 You can make all the combination you want !!!
 For instance, to combine MAFFT, MUSCLE, T-Coffee and ProbCons, you can use:

 ::